smart-on-fhir/client-node/docs/express.md

-# Using the SMART client Express
+# Using the SMART client with Express

 **IMPORTANT!** This module assumes that you use `express-session` in your app.
 However, it does not matter how you configure the session and what storage mechanism